How to plan an inception?

 It depends.
 Seriously.
 It is not just a typical consultant answer (I’m a consultant).
 It depends on what you want to get out of your inception.

-Think about planning an inception agenda, as you plan a meal for a large group of people at a restaurante.
+Think about planning an inception agenda, as you plan a meal for a group of people at a restaurant.
 Think about the many inception activities as the items on a restaurant menu.
-Even better, think about it as a Spanish tapas restaurant menu.
+Even better, think about the inception activities as the itens in a Spanish tapas restaurant menu.
+Sometimes you want to plan a Sunday lunch for a large group of people that have not met before; other times you are planning a quick snack for a few fiends.
+You must select the appropriate options for your context.

 So, please find below the Inception activities menu.
 Please note, at the end of the menu, there is a session for the Set menu — a combination with a sequence of pre-selected activities (each set menu was created by a very experienced ‘inception chef’).